 People are less cordial and appreciative in comparison to Western norms, in large because formalities or pleasantries like “thank you,” “you’re welcome,” and “please” are not used as often.
 When you misdial a number, it’s not uncommon for the person to hang up on you without saying something because he or she was not really the person you were contacting.
-The practise is to provide service without a smile.
+The practice is to provide service without a smile.

-Respect for elders is ingrained in Ukrainian culture, and elderly people are skeptical of the idea of younger people’s guidance.
+Respect for elders is ingrained in Ukrainian culture, and elderly people are sceptical of the idea of younger people’s guidance.
 Grey hair is a desirable trait and a sign of wisdom.
 Since the new generation jumped on the bandwagon, the typical Ukrainian bureaucrat is now about 50 years old.
 Where appropriate, these bureaucrats like to deal with people their own age.

 According to the United Nations, there are just 86.7 men per 100 women, with almost 900,000 women outnumbering men in the 15-59 age bracket.
-In the matriarchal Ukrainian society, women have a powerful identity and are idealised in literature.
+In matriarchal Ukrainian society, women have a powerful identity and are idealised in literature.

 In Ukraine feminism isn’t an issue.
 Many occupations (such as medicine) are thought to be reserved for women, while others are reserved for men, but Ukrainian women seem to be at ease with certain gender distinctions.

 According to American women who have lived in Ukraine, Ukrainian women have to put up with even less and stand up to men far more than Russian women.
 Sexual abuse is said to be rare or non-existent as per Ukrainian women.